Anchorsify/Anchorsify.github.io/_pages/u_1point.md

 ##### Restrained
 You know just how much force you're applying, and how to, when necessary, apply less.
 This is good when doing handiwork, but also when fighting someone who you don't want to kill or maim.

-You gain all five ranks of the Holding Back ability for free, and when using the ability, your damage bonus is not decreased (as is normal).
+You gain all five ranks of the Holding Back ability for free, and when using the ability, your damage bonus is not decreased (though this does not affect your clones).
 You can elect to take up to a -2 to the Accuracy or Damage Bonus of any attack in which you use Holding Back with to then gain up to a +2 to the attack's Accuracy and/or Damage Bonus the next time you perform the same attack without holding back (the bonuses do not stack).
 Any time you inflict a wound upon someone, you can elect to reduce the wound's severity by one.

 When an attack you make would prove lethal, you may opt to hold back at the last moment.
 This leaves your victim at 0 HP (or, if they were below 0 HP, they aren't reduced any further), raises the severity of any wounds you inflicted by 1 (and cannot be combined with a normal activation of this unique), but prevents your attack from being fatal.
 *Upgrades Into: Avenger, Protector*

 ##### Seal Master
 You're really, really good with handseals.
 You make them fast, and mold your chakra just as rapidly.
 It could be natural talent... but, honestly, you know what it probably was?
 Probably when you were a kid you were incredibly obsessed with being a super-cool ninja, so you spent all your free time making fake handseals and pretending to shoot fireballs at your friends.
-You reduce all Seal Speeds by Dex/6 (instead of Dex/10), and for every 30 DEX over what is needed to reduce a jutsu's Seal Speed to 0 you have, you can choose to lower that technique's Speed by 1 (as if you'd spent AP to do so).
+You reduce all Seal Speeds by Dex/8 (instead of Dex/10), and for every 40 DEX over what is needed to reduce a jutsu's Seal Speed to 0 you have, you can choose to lower that technique's Speed by 1 (as if you'd spent AP to do so).

 *Upgrades Into: Jutsu Master, Single-Handed Seals*